JerryTong-GH/SCADR/README.md

 Currently editing in progress

 ## Overview
-The `SCADR` library analyzes dose-dependent single-cell phosphoprotein profiles from flow cytometry data.
+The **SCADR** Software analyzes dose-dependent single-cell phosphoprotein profiles from flow cytometry data.
 It is focuses on capturing the phosphoprotein profile of each cell so as to examine the impact of gene expression on signaling pathways at a single cell level.

 ## Features
 - **Single Cell Resolution**: SCADR analyzes individual cell data rather than population medians, capturing subtle functional differences between variants.